johnf24/selenium-automation-project/README.md

 ## Selenium Automation Project

-This is a Automation project that fills out, submits and validates a blog using the Selenium testing framework with RSpec.
+This is a Automation project that fills out, submits and validates a blog form using the Selenium testing framework with RSpec.
 This test was written in Ruby.

 ### Software Requirements